 Qualifications

-The Faculty Vice-President shall be a fully-affiliated faculty member of the University Faculty having been granted tenure by the Board of Trustees; or, if in an academic unit where tenure is not policy, otherwise shall have met successfully the probationary requirements; and

-Have met the initial probationary requirements for professor or associate professor in the appropriate academic unit, or have met the initial probationary requirements for assistant professor and have been promoted; or

-Have seven years of continuous service on the University Faculty; and
+The Vice President must meet the qualifications required for Faculty President; and

-Shall not also hold the office of Faculty President.
+Shall not also simultaneously hold the office of Faculty President.

 Election of the Faculty Vice-President

-The Faculty Senate shall adopt procedures governing the conduct of the election (given in Attachment A of this document), the filling of a vacancy, and a procedure for recall.
+The Faculty Senate shall adopt procedures governing the conduct of the election (posted on the Senate website), the filling of a vacancy, and a procedure for recall.
 These procedures may be modified by the Faculty Senate.

 The Executive Committee shall solicit nominations, including self-nominated candidates, for the office and submit their names to the Office of the Faculty President.
 The Executive Committee shall confirm the willingness of each nominee to run and, if elected, to serve.